rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 saying, Go into the village in front of you, where on entering you will find a colt tied, on which no one has ever yet sat.
 Untie it and bring it here. ^1930

-If anyone asks you, Why are you untying it? you shall say this : The Lord has need of it. ^1931
+If anyone asks you, 'Why are you untying it?' you shall say this: 'The Lord has need of it.' ^1931

 So those who were sent went away and found it just as he had told them. ^1932